TrueRowing/nestjs-bunyan/README.md

 in/out interceptor for recording request data and request timing.

 ## Recent Changes ##
+### 0.5.8 ###
+- Added the `req-id` prop to the request-logger output, alongside `correlationId`, with the same value, in keeping with the Bunyan standard, and to avoid a breaking change.

 ### 0.5.7 ###
 - Added `postRequestCreate` as a logging option.
 This allows you to decore the request logger with fields (by setting them into `logger.fields`, see